dask/dask/docs/source/spec.rst

 3. Other tasks like ``(inc, 'x')``
 4. List of arguments, like ``[1, 'x', (inc, 'x')]``

-So all of the following are valid tasks
+So all of the following are valid tasks:

 .. code-block:: python